diexban/SQL-Test-FT/README.md

 *drop table if exists Users;*

 The first part of the file calls the drop function which tells the database that If the table exists, delete it.
-I implemented it just so I can run any new modifications to the script without creating a "table already exist error" this is just for testing purposes.
+I implemented it just so I can run any new modifications to the script without creating a "table already exist error" This is just for testing purposes.

 -- Create Users Table